Updated April 2026

 Vehicle age and rarity

-Limited-edition or discontinued models may have scarce parts, affecting both repair cost and premium.
+Limited-edition or discontinued models may have scarce parts, affecting both repair cost and the premium.

 👤